clairefuzzyelephant/musical-recommender/README.md

 # TL;DR How to Run

 Note: must be using Python 3.
-System must have music21, pygame, pandas installed.
+Install dependencies:

+    $ pip install -r requirements.txt

+Run the program:

     $ python interactive.py